brikis98/yevgeniy-brikman-homepage/_posts/2015-05-19-docker-osx-dev.md

 nightmare.
 After that, I'm going to show you a better way to do it using [Docker](https://www.docker.com/).
-Finally, I'll introduce a small open source project I created called [docker-osx-dev]({{ page.project_url }}), which makes it easier to setup a productive development environment with Docker on OS X.
+Finally, I'll introduce a small open source project I created called [docker-osx-dev]({{ page.project_url }}), which makes it easier to set up a productive development environment with Docker on OS X.

 ## Motivation

-Let's say you just started at a new company or you discovered a handy new open source library and you're excited to get things running.
+Let's say you just started at a new company, or you discovered a handy new open source library, and you're excited to get things running.
 You `git clone` the code, search for install instructions, and come up empty.
 You ask your co-workers where you can find [documentation](https://www.ybrikman.com/writing/2014/05/05/you-are-what-you-document/),